 The distinction between 190-proof nihilism and the lite version is rarely made explicit, so we tend to switch between them as needed to make nihilism seem plausible.
 We can slide from “nothing is inherently meaningful” to “nothing is meaningful” without noticing we’re doing that.
 In fact, we do that deliberately, to pull the wool over our own eyes.

 The promise of nihilism is “you don’t have to care.”
 This works only if there is no meaning at all.
 You obviously do care about feeding the cat, so only if that is negated could nihilism deliver any benefit.
 If you admitted mundane matters like cat food are meaningful, you’d effectively transition from nihilism to materialism.
 Materialism’s promises and emotional dynamics are quite different.
 The circumstances in which materialism seems attractive are not the ones in which nihilism is attractive, so you may want to avoid the switch.

 So the idea here is to trick yourself into thinking that arguments for lite nihilism (or even materialism) are really arguments for full-strength nihilism.1

-In “Why is Lite Nihilism mistaken,” I go through various properties that eternalism claims meaning has, and which lite nihilism rejects.
+In pages below, I go through various properties that eternalism claims meaning has, and which lite nihilism rejects.
 (For example, meanings are not eternal, ultimate, or God-given.)
 For each, I explain why we should not be upset about meaning not working that way.